 Under Pastor Battle’s energetic leadership, many new ministries were added and new life given to existing ones.
 An 8:00 a.m.
 Sunday service was added, along with liturgical dancers, computer and music labs and S.T.E.P.(Study to Excel Program), the after-school program introduced to serve the membership as well as the community.
 Later, Children’s Church was offered in conjunction with the regular service.
 St. Paul’s core values – Worship, Service, Growth, Evangelism and Fellowship – was clearly shaped and defined under Pastor Battle’s leadership.
 Pastor Battle resigned from SPBC in June of 2003.

-Reverend Michael J. Cox of Houston, Texas was called to lead St. Paul as its new Senior Pastor.
-Rev. Cox’s first official sermon was delivered on Sunday, July 17, 2005.
+Reverend Michael J. Cox of Houston, Texas was called to lead St. Paul as Senior Pastor, delivering his first official sermon on Sunday, July 17, 2005.
 One of his first acts as Pastor was to invoke “60 Days of Prayer” to focus the congregation on discerning individual gifts and God’s will for the life of the church.
 He also led the church’s quick and compassionate response to the devastation left by Hurricane Katrina.
 Reverend Cox resigned in May 2010.

 In 2010, the Church was proud to have Reverend Deborah Spivey become the Interim Pastor.
-She had been the first female minister to be licensed by St. Paul.
-She served in the capacity of Interim Pastor until 2013.
+She had been the first female minister to be licensed by St. Paul and was Interim Pastor until 2013.
 Rev. Spivey encouraged the church to focus on its directive to be “The Ideal Community”, regularly reminding congregants that fulfilling this Divine mission requires individual as well as corporate readiness.
-One of her areas of attention was on initiating a reorganization of the church’s internal structure to make it more relevant to current needs and the importance of corporate prayer.
+The “Gathering” was introduced to encourage corporate prayer.
+One of her areas of attention was on initiating a reorganization of the church’s internal structure to make it more relevant to current needs.

 To God be the glory as we write the next chapter in our history!